9-Day Horse Riding from Osh, Kyrgyzstan in the Alay Mountains

 20km; 7 hours riding

-Today’s trek begins with a gradual ascent, getting steeper as you approach the pass.
+Today’s trek begins with a gradual ascent that steepens as you approach the pass.
 You will cross the rocky terrain and may encounter snow patches, despite the summer.
 Karakabak Pass offers breathtaking panoramic views of the Alay Valley and the epic Lenin Peak (7,134 m).
 The rugged cliffs, jagged peaks, and expansive glaciers accompany you along the trail.
 Reaching the pass, you can choose to either return the same way to Tulpar-Kol or continue descending into the Karakabak Valley.
 The descent, which takes you through high-altitude pastures with herders grazing their livestock, is steep but doable.
-The valley is less touristic, giving you a chance to experience the untouched wilderness of the region.
+The valley is less tourist-heavy, giving you a chance to experience the region’s untouched wilderness.
 If time allows, you can continue the journey to Kashka-Suu pasture.

 Day 6.
 Kara Kabak – Damdjailoo